 In case you’re salivating already, PIN IT FOR LATER!!

-Quite possibly the most famous and the most delicious, you’ll be lining up with other tourists just to get a table, so don’t be surprised if you see the line out the door, but I PROMISE you now, it is worth EVERY minute of the wait!
+As the most popular coffeehouse in Vienna, it is quite possibly the most delicious as well, you’ll be lining up with other tourists just to get a table, so don’t be surprised if you see the line out the door, but I PROMISE you now, it is worth EVERY minute of the wait!